 VP, HR Technology & Solution Provider Strategy, Deloitte Consulting LLP

-Chris leads HR technology and vendor strategy and research - studying and demystifying the latest trends and innovations in data, tools, and technology changing the face of HR and the world of work.
-She has spent 20+ years doing transformations in the space with a unique blend of technical, HR practitioner, business and HR Tech vendor experience.
+Chris leads HR tech and vendor strategy and research - studying and demystifying the latest trends and innovations in data, tools, and technology.

 Senior Director, Employee Experience, Salesforce